Here's a guest article on Sleep from Sol Orwell and the examine team.

 Unfortunately, sleep isn’t mathematically perfect.
 If you function best on seven hours a

-night you cannot expect to get five hours one night and nine the next yet still expect to
+night you cannot expect to get five hours one night and nine the next yet still expect to function perfectly; consistency in regards to both the hours you sleep a night and the time you fall asleep can both contribute to better sleep cycles.

 Sound, light, and physical disturbances (think of ‘The Princess and the Pea’) are known to